Crossover Health Universal Consent

 - Public health risks.
 Our practice may disclose your PHI to public health authorities that are authorized by law to collect information for the purpose of:

 We want to make you aware that, just as Crossover Health uses and discloses certain PHI in your treatment, our operations and management and certain payment practices, Crossover Health receives PHI from other healthcare entities and their business associates including but not limited to: medical files, charts, laboratory testing results, imagining results, and insurance claims data.
-PHI that is received and maintained by Crossover Health from outside entities is subject to the protections of relevant law and our HIPAA and HITECH policy.
+PHI that is received and maintained by Crossover Health from outside entities is subject to the protections of relevant law and our HIPAA and HITECH policy. - Health Information Exchanges:

 Except as described in this Notice, or as otherwise permitted by law, we must obtain your written permission – called an authorization – prior to using or sharing health information that identifies you as an individual.
 If you provide an authorization and then change your mind, you may revoke your authorization in writing at any time.
-Once an authorization has been revoked, we will no longer use or share your health information as outlined in the authorization form; however you should be aware that we won’t be able to retract a use or disclosure that was previously made in good faith based on what was then a valid authorization from you.Except as specified above under the applicable state law of the practice location, we may not share your health information with your employer or benefit plan unless you provide us an authorization to do so.
+Once an authorization has been revoked, we will no longer use or share your health information as outlined in the authorization form; however you should be aware that we won’t be able to retract a use or disclosure that was previously made in good faith based on what was then a valid authorization from you.Except as specified above under the applicable federal or state law of the practice location, we may not share your health information with your employer or benefit plan unless you provide us an authorization to do so. - Other Restrictions:

 Under the applicable state law of the practice location, there may be additional laws regarding the use and disclosure of health information related to HIV status, communicable diseases, reproductive health, genetic test results, substance abuse, mental health and intellectual disability.
-Generally, we will be bound by whatever law is more stringent and provides more protection for your privacy.
+Generally, we will be bound by whatever law is more stringent and provides more protection for your privacy. - Your rights regarding your PHI:

 You have the following rights regarding the PHI that we maintain about you: